 Why 401(k) census information is important

 Current census data allows your plan recordkeeper to connect directly with your participants.
 With this connection, your recordkeeper can deliver your participants a secure online experience—giving them access to contribution, account management, and advice features—that can help improve their retirement readiness.
-It also permits your recordkeeper to furnish ERISA-required plan notices to participants electronically, which helps you fulfill your duties as a fiduciary.
+It also permits your recordkeeper to furnish Employee Retirement Income Security Act of 1974 (ERISA)-required plan notices to participants electronically, which helps you fulfill your duties as a fiduciary.

 The three types of 401(k) census data